ttsiodras/MandelbrotSSE/README.md

   was worth it.
 The resulting frame rate - on a tiny Atom 330 running Arch Linux - sped up from 58 to 160 frames per second.

-- I then coded it in CUDA - a 75$ GPU card gave almost two orders of magnitude of speedup!
+- I then coded it in CUDA - a 75$ GPU card gave me almost two orders of magnitude of speedup!

 - Then in May 2011, I made the code switch automatically from single precision